maximilian27/store/README.md

 # Beta.
 Not ready yet...

-to do:// modal for account with sign in/register, extend cart functionality, contact button
+to do:// modal for account with sign in/register(done), extend cart functionality, contact button(done)